What's happening right now in the 108 bread project?

 This is not a static page.
 Answers evolve.

 Oh and I want to add more photos to everything here, but I am superstitious that a dough or pre-ferment photographed will lead to a bad bread.
 Logic, generally, is highly overrated.
 Don't really mean that, but I do in this particular instance.
+I have been terrible about posting photos and I take this to heart because I find photos to be especially helpful when I try out recipes.

 In the beginning